Who we are

 In my free time, I am trying to find a balance between family life, outdoor activities and my passions (travelling, modern dance and books).

-Di Peng, research assistant
+Di Peng, PhD student

 I started my research in a toxicology lab when I was a bachelor student in China.
 My project was to investigate the toxicity of endocrine disrupting chemicals using a zebrafish model, which rooted my interest in both experimental biology and zebrafish.
 Then my passion for research brought me to Sweden, I graduated from Medical Research program with Uppsala University in 2017.
 During my study, I have been working in different fields trying to find out which topic attracts me the most.
 I have done projects in toxicology and neuroscience, my master thesis was on acute kidney injury and immunology, and in the end, I stopped at vascular biology.
 Being involved in the lymphatic study is a perfect opportunity for me since it combines my interest for vascular biology, immunology and genetics.